 The guidance here is intended to give families general information regarding the ways in which we support our pupils with special educational needs and disabilities (SEN) to reach their potential.
 The strategies, resources and support explained are continually developed and our provision modified to meet the changing requirements of individual pupils.
 We firmly believe that every child is unique as stated in our mission statement and therefore will receive provision and support to reflect their individual needs to the best of our ability.

 When children are identified as having SEN, we use individual education plans (IEPs) and resources to help support their development, address areas of concern and speed up progress.
-The school has a dedicated SEN Coordinator (SENCO), an Assistant SENCo and a SEN Governor.
-The team has a diverse range of skills and training and all will work to enhance and improve the outcomes for all children with a special educational need, disability, medical need or a combination of all three.
+The school has a dedicated SEN Coordinator (SENCO) and a SEN Governor.
+The staff team have a diverse range of skills and training and all will work to enhance and improve the outcomes for all children with a special educational need, disability, medical need or a combination of all three.

 Other useful documents and links to external websites are available on the school website.
-If you would like further information about what Archbishop Runcie C of E VA First School can offer, then please do not hesitate to contact Mrs Massey, the SENCO directly on: 0191 2852663 or e-mail: firstname.lastname@example.org.
+If you would like further information about what Archbishop Runcie C of E VA First School can offer, then please do not hesitate to contact Mr Booth, the SENCo, directly on: 0191 2852663 or e-mail: email@example.com.

 The local offer must include both local provision and provision outside the area that the local authority expects is likely to be used by children and young people with special Educational Needs and/ or Disabilities for whom they are responsible.